kayl26/Breast-Cancer-Classification-V1/README.md

 3. Run all the code in the file with no issues being displayed.

 ### Performance Parameters
+Receiver Operating Characteristic (ROC) curves were plotted for each set of model predictions to compare performance.
+The ROC curve is used to plot the true positive versus the false positive rates to illustrate the sensitivity of the model.
+An ROC curve that is closer to the top left corner indicates that the model is doing better at classifying data into the appropriate categories.

 ### Licenses
 To create the code for this project we used Jupyter Notebooks from Wilfrid Laurier's domain which can be accessed [here](https://wlu.syzygy.ca).